ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`grid_cell_area`
       - Computes grid cell area for each gridpoints in a field

+    * - :func:`interpolate`
+      - Interpolates field values to the specified location

     * - :func:`latitudes`
       - Returns a list/vector of latitudes from the given :class:`Geopoints`.